This article describes the Direct to Cloud (DTC) Rapid Rollback process for disaster recovery.

 - The environment of the target machine must meet Datto's networking requirements.
 See the SIRIS, ALTO and DNAS Networking & Bandwidth Requirements article for more information.

 You should have the following items available when starting this process:

 - USB stick that is at least 8 GB

-DTC Rapid Rollback is only available for 64-bit Windows 10 operating systems.
+- DTC Rapid Rollback is only available for 64-bit Windows 7 and Windows 10 operating systems.

 - DTC Rapid Rollback can only be used to restore to the same hardware that the selected snapshot originated from.
 Attempting to restore a snapshot to different hardware will cause the process to fail, and may leave the target machine in an unbootable state.

 - This process will only restore the OS volume.

 - Before performing a restore, disable the Windows 10 Fast Startup feature and shut the target machine down gracefully.
 Attempting a restore on a protected machine that has not been gracefully shut down can result in a failed restore attempt and potential loss of data.

 - Any new data created on the protected machine since the last backup will be reverted by the restore process.